wso2/docs-is/en/docs/setup/migration-guide.md

         |---------------------------------|--------------------------|
         | /api/identity/entitlement       | XACML REST Profile       |

-8. Start the sync tool with below command.
+8. Start the sync tool with the following command.
-    +   If you want to create the required tables and triggers directly on the database.
+    +   If you want to create the required tables and trigger directly on the database.
         ```bash
         sh wso2server.sh -DprepareSync -DconfigFile=<path to sync.properties file>/sync.properties
         ```
-    +   If you want to generate the DDL scripts for the required tables and triggers (after generating you need to manually execute them on the database).
+    +   If you want to generate the DDL scripts for the required tables and trigger (after generating you need to manually execute them) on the database.
         ```bash
         sh wso2server.sh -DprepareSync -DgenerateDDL -DconfigFile=<path to sync.properties file>/sync.properties
         ```